 Don’t institutions often lower their fees on appeal?

 In the Nanji article above, Mike Larsen argues that when fee estimates are appealed, they tend to go down, “suggest[ing] to us that the fee estimates are meant to be a disincentive”.
 It is true that launching an appeal frequently leads to institutions being willing to make concessions on the fees charged.
 But there are a number of good reasons for this, none of which suggest that the fee calculations are biased against requestors.
 First, any fee estimates that are too low are presumably less likely to be appealed — naturally, we don’t see appeals where the requestor is secretly delighted that the fees are far lower than they expected, because in such cases there is no issue for appeal.
 Second, an appeal takes a significant amount of time, energy and occasionally legal costs for institutions, none of which are recoverable as costs that can be charged to the requestor under FIPPA/MFIPPA.
-We tend to think of “the government” as the 400 lb. gorilla in any legal dispute, but in reality, a sophisticated news organization with in-house counsel who are familiar with FOI appeals is in a better position to fight an appeal than the vast majority of Ontario’s smaller municipalities.
-The temptation for an institution to “cave” and offer a lower fee estimate is strong.
+We tend to think of “the government” as the 400 lb. gorilla in any legal dispute, but in reality, a sophisticated news organization with in-house counsel familiar with the FOI appeals process is in a better position to fight an appeal than the vast majority of Ontario’s smaller municipalities.
+The temptation is strong for an institution to “cave” and reduce their fee estimate.
 In some cases, the lower fee estimate is justifiable as new information is uncovered — perhaps there are fewer documents to search through than originally understood — but in other cases, the lower fee estimate is simply a concession which may or may not be warranted, resulting in the taxpayer-funded institution picking up an even greater portion of the tab.

 Will changes really fix the system?

-Making legislative changes to “fix” a system always comes with a risk of unexpected consequences: For example, in May 2016, the federal government issued the Interim Directive on the Administration of the Access to Information Act, which waived all access to information fees, apart from the $5 application fee.
+Making legislative changes to “fix” a system always comes with a risk of unexpected consequences.
+For example, in May 2016, the federal government issued the Interim Directive on the Administration of the Access to Information Act, which waived all access to information fees, apart from the $5 application fee.
 Following this waiver, the volume of federal access-to-information requests skyrocketed: “In fiscal year 2016 to 2017 there were 91,880 requests received across the federal government, a 22% increase from the 2015 to 2016 fiscal year.
 Institutions processed 16 million pages in fiscal year 2016 to 2017, a 78% increase from the 9 million pages processed in the 2015 to 2016 fiscal year.”
 (Source: “Revitalizing access to information” link below).
 Corresponding with this higher volume of requests to be processed, the News Media Canada Freedom of Information Audit revealed that the portion of requests that the Federal Government successfully responded to within the standard 30-day window fell precipitously from 41% in the previous (2015) audit to only 27% in the most recent (2017) audit.
 Not likely the results that news organizations were hoping for.

 Naively “staffing up” or “lowering fees” — i.e., throwing more resources at the problem while charging requestors a smaller portion of the true costs of the process — isn’t going to fix the problem.
 The kinds of changes that do hold promise are process and technological innovations — such as filing documents in a manner that better accommodates future FOI requests, and adopting technology that simplifies and reduces the time required for the FOI process, especially with regard to tasks that can’t be charged to requestors.